Part 11: Introduction to Communications

 Problem statement

-You require a fast, easy way to set up and analyze communication systems prior to employing them in the field.
-You want to understand how to simulate transmitters and receivers for link budget analysis.
+Engineers and operators require a fast and easy way to set up, analyze, and optimize communication systems prior to employing them in the field.
+They want to simulate transmitters and receivers for a link budget analysis.

 Solution